awsdocs/amazon-eks-user-guide/doc_source/aws-load-balancer-controller.md

            curl -o v2_1_0_full.yaml https://raw.githubusercontent.com/kubernetes-sigs/aws-load-balancer-controller/v2.1.0/docs/install/v2_1_0_full.yaml
            ```

         1. Edit the saved yaml file\.
-It is recommended that you delete the `ServiceAccount` section from the yaml specification\.
-Doing so will preserve the service account that you created in step 4 if you delete the controller\.
+Delete the `ServiceAccount` section from the yaml specification\.
+Doing so prevents the annotation with the IAM role from being overwritten when the controller is deployed and preserves the service account that you created in step 4 if you delete the controller\.
 In the `Deployment` `spec` section set the `--cluster-name` value to your Amazon EKS cluster name\.

         1. Apply the file\.